cdrischler/compphysics-summer-tutorials/README.md

 * [Christian Drischler](https://www.ohio.edu/cas/drischler) (CD)
 * [Rawan Nowier](https://www.ohio.edu/cas/rn757120) (RN)

+The tutorials were previously held in the summers of 2023 and 2024.
 We are grateful to Charlotte Elster and Kanishk Chauhan for their fruitful discussions and for providing lecture material from the 2023 Summer Tutorials.

 ## More tutorials (optional)